w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to access multimedia contents, such as audio and video
-* explain accessibility requirements for multimedia content, such as transcripts for audio, sign language, and audio descriptions
+* explain accessibility requirements for multimedia content, such as transcripts for audio and visual information, captions (also known as subtitles), audio descriptions, and sign language

 ## Learning Outcomes for Module

 Students should be able to:

-* identify accessibility requirements for different types of audio or video content
+* identify accessibility requirements for different types of audio and video content
 * design user interfaces that consider  placement and spacing for alternatives to multimedia content, such as transcripts, audio descriptions, captions, and sign language
-* design user interfaces that support enabling transcripts, audio descriptions, captions, and sign language
+* design user interfaces that support enabling and disabling transcripts, audio descriptions, captions, and sign language
 * design user interfaces with multimedia player controls that have clear and descriptive names, that are easy to find, and that do not disappear when the media starts to play
 * design user interfaces with mechanisms to pause, stop, and hide any moving, blinking, and auto-updating content, including animations and carousels
 * design user interfaces with mechanisms to stop or control the volume of auto-playing audio
 * identify related requirements for developers to programmatically associate alternatives and descriptions to their corresponding media content and to include accessibility support for multimedia players
-* identify related requirements for content authors to provide appropriate text alternatives and audio descriptions for different types of media content, including video and audio
+* identify related requirements for content authors to provide appropriate text transcripts, captions, audio descriptions, and sign language

 {% include excol.html type="all" %}